 Stock up your pantry with sesame seeds as you can eat them in a variety of ways.
 Sprinkle them on your dishes, or on oats and cereals, or you can use sesame seed oil in your cooking.

 It’s important to keep yourself hydrated so that your body is able to generate more milk.
-Barley is a lactgenic food (foods with lactation-promoting properties) as it contains tryptophan, an amino acid that is part of most proteins which has been linked to better milk flow.
+Barley is a lactogenic food (foods with lactation-promoting properties) as it contains tryptophan, an amino acid that is part of most proteins and has been linked to better milk flow.

 You can add cooked barley into your bowl of oats for breakfast, or keep yourself hydrated by boiling your own barely water.

-Besides being an excellent source of vitamin A, carrots also contain beta-carotene, which helps to boost breastmilk supply and offer our body with healthy carbohydrates.
+Besides being an excellent source of vitamin A, carrots also contain beta-carotene, which helps to boost breastmilk supply and offer our body healthy carbohydrates.
 You can juice it and drink it, eat it raw or add it to your dishes.

 9. Cumin seeds

 Spices and spicy foods are actually enticing to babies.
 Cumin seeds are commonly used as a seasoning to add flavour to the dishes.

 A source of iron, cumin seeds can help resolve digestive issues and relieve bloating and constipation.
 Apart from using it as a seasoning, you can add boiled cumin seeds into a cup of milk as a bedtime drink.

 By Tan Yi Jun.